Skip to main content

 The merger process

 No. Your defined benefit will not change as part of the merger.
-Your TelstraSuper Defined Benefit Division 2 benefit will be transferred to Aware Super Defined Benefit – Telstra Plan.
+Your TelstraSuper Defined Benefit Division 2 benefit has been transferred to Aware Super Defined Benefit – Telstra Plan.

-No. You don’t need to do anything as TelstraSuper and Aware Super will work directly with the Telstra Group to ensure their records are updated.
+No. You don’t need to do anything as TelstraSuper and Aware Super worked directly with the Telstra Group to ensure their records are updated.

-No. If you have provided your TFN to TelstraSuper, this will carry over to Aware Super.
+No. If you have provided your TFN to TelstraSuper, this has been carried over to Aware Super.

 Most members will keep their existing membership and account numbers when their account(s) are transferred to Aware Super.